-Explore oak woodlands and wildflowers at Crane Creek Regional Park
+Explore woodlands and wildflowers at Crane Creek Regional Park

 Trail directions

-Suggested loop: Fiddleneck Trail to North Loop Trail to Creek Trail.
+Suggested loop: Creek Trail to Northern Loop Trail to Fiddleneck Trail.

-- At the junction with North Loop Trail, take North Loop to the left and continue .2 miles to Creek Trail, climbing a short hill
+- At the junction with Lupine Trail, take a right and continue .3 miles to a slight ascent on Northern Loop Trail.

 -

-Stay on Creek Trail for .9 miles to the parking lot.
+- Stay on Creek Trail to make your way back to the parking lot.

-You can easily extend your hike by taking connecting trails across the interior or along the edges of the park.
+- You can easily extend your outing by taking connecting trails across the interior or along the edges of the park.

 Trail details